code-dot-org/code-dot-org/dashboard/design/survey_summary_design.md

 # 1. Summary
 This technical design doc explores 3 options we have to create and present summaries of JotForm surveys in workshop dashboard.
+Its purposes are
+1. To get the team on the same page on the problem space
-Its purpose is to gather feedbacks from the team to decide what is the best option to invest in right now.
+2. To gather feedbacks to decide what is the best option for us to invest in.

+What it is not:
+- The design is at architectural level, not at component level.
+It aims to provide enough data to make decision, not yet enough to implement immediately.
-This design is not about embedding JotForm survey in our site or preparing survey data for analysis in Tableau.
+- This design is not about embedding JotForm survey in our site or preparing survey data for analysis in Tableau.

 # 2. Problem
-Currently it takes quite a lot of work to create and present summary for a new survey in our workshop dashboard.
+Currently it takes quite a lot of work to calculate summary for new JotForm survey and present results in our workshop dashboard.
+Specifically, we want to add 2 new CSF 201 (Deep Dive) surveys and 1 CSF 101 (Intro) survey this summer.

-The reason is that components in the processing pipeline are tightly coupled together.
-The current data models, controller actions, helpers and views are built for a few specific type of workshop surveys such as local-summer-workshop and post-course surveys.
+The difficulty is that components in the current survey summary pipeline are tightly coupled together.
+The data models, controller actions, helpers and views are built for a few specific type of workshop surveys such as local-summer-workshop and post-course surveys.
 Adding support for a new survey means creating new model, controller, view, and a lot of tests.

-In the case of new CSF Deep Dive surveys (pre and post-workshop), we try to reuse data model and UI view from local summer workshop, which already has pre-workshop, daily and post-workshop surveys.
-However, we cannot directly reuse the logic to create survey summary because of its tight coupling to context of summer workshop.
-We have 2 approaches to solve this which are discussed in Option 1 below.
+In the case of new CSF 201 surveys (pre and post-workshop), we try to reuse data model and UI view from local summer workshop, which already has pre-workshop, daily and post-workshop surveys.
+However, we cannot directly reuse the logic to create survey summary because of its tight coupling to summer workshop context.
+We have 2 approaches to solve this issue and will discuss them in section 4.1.
 Both approaches are not cheap and not sustainable if we want to support more JotForm surveys in the future.

 # 3. Motivation
-- How to reduce the engineering cost to support 100+ JotForm workshop surveys?
-(Right now I think we have about 5 to 10.)
+- Can we support several order of magnitude number of JotForm surveys?
+(Which in turn will help us make more data-driven decisions.)
-- Can we build a generic pipeline to ingest survey submissions, summarize them, and present the result in workshop dashboard for any survey?
+- Can we build a generic pipeline that can support any new survey (from ingesting survey submissions, summarizing them, and presenting the result in workshop dashboard)?
-- How much of the current pipeline will still be relevant if we decide to switch to a different survey platform (Qualtrics, SurveyMonkey etc.) in the future?
+- How much of the pipeline we build will still be relevant if we decide to switch to a different survey platform (Qualtrics, SurveyMonkey etc.)?

 # 4. Options
-We have 3 following options to create and present JotForm survey summaries in workshop dashboard.\
+We have 3 following options to calculate and present JotForm survey summaries in workshop dashboard.
-Specifically, we need to support at least 3 new surveys in 2019, CSF Deep Dive pre & post workshop surveys and CSF Intro survey.

 ## 4.1.
 Update current pipeline to support 2019 surveys
 We will reuse the current pipeline as much as possible to support 3 new CSF surveys in 2019.

 This option is based on `local_workshop_daily_survey_report` pipeline.
 We reuse its data model `WorkshopDailySurvey` and UI view `local_summer_workshop_daily_survey/results.jsx`.
-We will modify its logic in to retrieve and summarize survey results, which is currently tightly coupled to summer workshop context.
+We will modify the parts that retrieve and summarize survey results, which are currently tightly coupled to summer workshop context.
 This logic lives in `WorkshopSurveyReportController` and `WorkshopSurveyResultsHelper`.

 2 approaches:
 - Modify this logic to make it more generic with the risk of introducing regression (the code is complex).
 - Create a new path separate from the existing one, which means adding substantial duplicated code.

 **Pros:** Risk is small (if creating a new path).
-Amount of new code could is not small but manageable.
+Amount of new code is not small but manageable.
 We do just enough to support 3 new surveys in 2019.

 **Cons:** Not scalable when we have more surveys.
-Could become thrown-away work if we decide to move to generic pipeline later.
+Could become thrown-away work if we decide to move to a generic pipeline later.

 **Estimated Cost:** 5 ± 1 days.